← All Articles

 • GCP: S$0.12/GB (first 1TB), S$0.11/GB (1-10TB)

-Important note: Data transfer INTO all cloud providers is free.
-Data transfer OUT (serving content to users) is where costs accumulate.
-A website serving 500GB/month in data transfer pays S$50-S$60/month just for egress.
+Data transfer INTO all providers is free.
+Data transfer OUT — serving content to users — is where it accumulates.
+A website serving 500GB/month pays S$50-S$60 just for egress.

 • Use a CDN (CloudFront, Azure CDN, Cloud CDN) — significantly cheaper than direct egress